Have you heard of Freecycle/Buy Nothing groups?

 - What rules do you want to have?
 Check out other groups for examples of rules, and some good things to include in your rules are:

 - Items must be 100% free, no selling, trading/bartering or “strings attached”

 - If there are any things people can’t post, for example some groups allow the sharing of free services, some are items only

-- Member must participate as themselves ie. no business accounts on FB
+- Member must participate as themselves ie. no business accounts

 - Members must be respectful to each other and use appropriate language or can be removed